Randy Johnson: 1989–1992

+On May 25, 1989, The Expos traded Johnson, Gene Harris, and Brian Holman to the Seattle Mariners for All-Star pitcher Mark Langston and a player to be named later, with Mike Campbell sent in July to complete the trade.
+MLB.com later called the trade the biggest in the Mariners history.

-After joining the Mariners during the 1989 season, Johnson led the American League in walks for three consecutive seasons (1990–1992), and hit batsmen in 1992 and 1993.
-In July 1991, facing the Milwaukee Brewers, the erratic Johnson allowed 4 runs on 1 hit, thanks to 10 walks in 4 innings.
+After joining the Mariners during the 1989 season, Johnson led the majors in walks for three consecutive seasons (1990–1992) and hit batsmen in 1992 and 1993.
+In July 1991, facing the Milwaukee Brewers, the erratic Johnson allowed 4 runs on 1 hit and a career-high 10 walks in 4 innings.
 A month later, a 9th-inning single cost him a no-hitter against the Oakland Athletics.
 Johnson suffered another 10-walk, 4-inning start in 1992.
 Despite the wildness, Johnson showed potential: In 1990, he became the first left-hander to strike out Wade Boggs three times in one game.
-He three his first career no-hitter against the Detroit Tigers on June 2, 1990, needing 138 pitches.
-Johnson credits a session with Nolan Ryan and Texas Rangers pitching coach Tom House late in the 1992 season with helping him take his career to the next level; Ryan has said that he appreciated Johnson's talent and did not want to see him take as long to figure certain things out as he had taken.
+He threw his first career no-hitter against the Detroit Tigers on June 2, 1990, needing 138 pitches.
+He was named to his first All-Star team in 1990.

+Johnson credited a meeting with Nolan Ryan and Texas Rangers pitching coach Tom House late in the 1992 season with helping him take his career to the next level; Ryan said that he appreciated Johnson's talent and did not want to see him take as long to figure certain things out as he had taken.
 House recommended a slight change in his delivery; before the meeting, Johnson would land on the heel of his foot after delivering a pitch, and he therefore usually landed offline from home plate.
 Ryan suggested that he land on the ball of his foot, and almost immediately, he began finding the strike zone more consistently.
 In a September 27, 1992, game against the Rangers, with Ryan the opposing starting pitcher, Johnson struck out 18 batters in eight innings while throwing 160 pitches, a pitch count that has not been reached in an MLB game since.